 Scenic Hudson's parks play a vital role in connecting people to the power and majesty of the Hudson River and the magnificent lands along its shores.
 You can be a partner in our ongoing work to maximize the public benefits of these natural treasures and provide support as we safeguard more land for future generations.

 Trail-building near Harrier Hill Park.
 We offer a variety of volunteer opportunities to suit your schedule, interests and location.
 If you or your group or organization would like to volunteer with Scenic Hudson in our parks, please fill out our Volunteer Application.
 For addition information contact Anthony Coneski, Parks Event & Volunteer Coordinator.

 Be the "eyes and ears" of one of our parks.
-Provide information to visitors and use our online inspection form to alert Scenic Hudson about trail conditions and potential hazards.
+Provide information to visitors and use our property inspection form to alert Scenic Hudson about trail conditions and potential hazards.
 You'll also have opportunities to join staff and other volunteers in completing a variety of projects—from building trail bridges to pulling up invasive species and replacing them with native varieties.

 Day in the Field